BioinfoMachineLearning/FunBench/baselines/CLAPE/EvalREADME.txt

 # Installation
-CLAPE is build up on `pytorch`, `biopython` and `transformers`, you can using an existing pytorch environment and additionally install `biopython` and `transformers` by:
+CLAPE is build up on `pytorch`, you can using an existing pytorch environment and additionally install following packages by:
 ```
-pip install biopython transformers
+pip install biopython transformers tqdm
 ```

 # Running Predictions